Thoralby: History

 The toponymy of the village name is derived from combining the Old Norse words of Thoraldr, a person's name, and bi, farm, to give the meaning Thoraldr's farm.

 Governance

-The village is in the Richmond UK Parliament constituency.
-It is also in the Upper Dales electoral division of North Yorkshire County Council and the Penhill ward of Richmondshire District Council.
+The village is in the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 The civil parish shares a grouped parish council, the Aysgarth & District Parish Council, with Aysgarth, Bishopdale, Newbiggin and Thornton Rust.

 Geography

 The village is located between Littleburn Beck to the south-west and Heaning Gill to the north–east on the north bank of Bishopdale Beck.
 The B6160 road runs parallel to the village on the south bank of the beck.
 It lies south of Aysgarth, within a mile of both Newbiggin and West Burton.

 Community and culture

 North Yorkshire Council provides three bus routes through the village Monday-Saturday.
 The village hall provides a space for residents to hold functions, sporting events, charity-based projects and parish-council meetings.
 It became a registered charity on 22 April 1993, to provide services to the public and charitable events.
 An annual fete takes place on the first Sunday in August and includes egg throwing, fell running and various other entertainments.
 The fete raises funds for the village hall.
 There is a public house in the village and a general store incorporating the post office.
 There are 26 Grade-II-listed buildings in the village, which include the old chapel, post office and public house.